-If you are travelling overseas on holiday or for a business trip, it’s good to be aware of the fees you’ll be charged if you spend with your credit or debit card while you’re away.
+If you are travelling overseas, it’s good to be aware of the fees you’ll be charged if you spend with your credit or debit card while you’re away.

 Using a credit card abroad

 While credit cards are convenient to carry, are accepted by most retailers, and are useful to have in an emergency, they can be costly to use abroad.
 This is because your card charges a non-sterling transaction fee for each purchase.

 This is typically an administration charge added on by your lender, and it covers the exchange rate of anything you pay for.
 So when you make purchases abroad, make sure that you keep track of your spending and don’t forget to factor in this fee.
 This way you can avoid any surprises on your balance when you get your new statement.

 Similarly, if you are withdrawing cash from an ATM with your credit card while overseas, you can expect this to be pretty costly.
 This is because you’re charged two fees; one is a non-sterling transaction fee and the other is an ATM fee.
 On top of this, you will be charged interest on the cash you’ve withdrawn every day until the credit card balance is paid back in full.

 Always check with your card provider over the phone or on their website before you travel, to understand the different charge rates for overseas spending.

 What about if I use a debit card?

 You may think that by using your debit card overseas you’ll avoid these charges.
 However, this is not the case as your bank can add on a non-sterling transaction fee for withdrawing cash with the card, as well as add it to any purchases you make.
 One advantage of using your debit card abroad is that you are not charged interest, as it is your own money you’re spending.